gsoft-inc/wl-web-configs/docs/swc/configure-build.md

 # Configure for build

-To configure [SWC](https://swc.rs/) for a production environment, execute the following steps.
+To configure [SWC](https://swc.rs/) for a production environment, execute the following steps :point_down:

 ## Install the packages